 Peer-to-Peer Crowdfunding: Information and the Potential for Disruption in Consumer Lending

-Can peer-to-peer lending (P2P) crowdfunding disintermediate and mitigate information frictions in lending such that choices and outcomes for at least some borrowers and investors are improved?
+Can peer-to-peer lending (P2P) disintermediate and mitigate information frictions in lending so that choices and outcomes for at least some borrowers and investors are improved?
 I offer a framing of issues and survey the nascent literature on P2P.
-On the investor side, P2P disintermediates an asset class of consumer loans, and investors seem to capture some rents associated with the removal of the cost of that financial intermediation.
+On the investor side, P2P disintermediates an asset class of consumer loans, and investors may be able to capture rents associated with the removal of a layer of financial intermediation.
 Risk and portfolio choice questions linger prior to any inference.
-On the borrower side, evidence suggests that proximate knowledge (direct or inferred) unearths soft information, and by implication, P2P should be able to offer pricing and/or access benefits to potential borrowers.
-However, social connections require costly certification (skin in the game) to inform credit risk.
-Early research suggests an ever-increasing scope for use of Big Data and incentivized re-intermediation of underwriting.
+On the borrower side, evidence suggests that proximate knowledge (direct or inferred) unearths soft information.
+Thus, P2P may be able to offer pricing and/or access benefits to potential borrowers.
+Early research suggests that the future of consumer lending will involve more big data and reintermediation of underwriting by all types of financial institutions.
 I ask many more questions than current research can answer, hoping to motivate future research.